kapilgautamin/BTree-Indexing/README.md

 If the output file exists, overwrite it.
 Do not ask.
 Build the index by starting with a blank structure and inserting new keys.
 There may be duplicate keys in the input file.
 Your program should list them and the line number of the input file on which they occur.
 Duplicates should not be inserted into the B+ tree.
 The command line is:

  INDEX -create <input file> <output file> <key size>
-For example: INDEX -create CS6360Asg5Data.txt CS6360Asg5.indx 15
+For example: INDEX -create TestData.txt MyIndex.indx 15
 --Creates an index with a key length of 15 bytes.
-INDEX –create CS6360Asg5Data.txt CS6360Asg5.indx 21
+INDEX –create TestData.txt MyIndex.indx 21
 --Creates an index with a key length of 21 bytes.

 2. Find a record by key.
 This displays the entire record, including the key, and gives its position, in bytes, within the file.
 If the key is not in your index, the program must give a message to that effect.
 As you can guess, the reason for having the name of the text file in your B+ tree index is so you can find it for this and the subsequent command.
 The command line is: